World News | Benedict XVI, First Pope to Resign in 600 Years, Dies at 95 | LatestLY

-Vatican City, Dec 31 (AP) Pope Emeritus Benedict XVI, the shy German theologian who tried to reawaken Christianity in a secularised Europe but will forever be remembered as the first pontiff in 600 years to resign from the job, died Saturday.
+Vatican City, Dec 31 (AP) Pope Emeritus Benedict XVI, the shy German theologian who tried to reawaken Christianity in a secularized Europe but will forever be remembered as the first pontiff in 600 years to resign from the job, died on Saturday.
 He was 95.

+Benedict stunned the world on February 11, 2013, when he announced, in his typical, soft-spoken Latin, that he no longer had the strength to run the 1.2 billion-strong Catholic Church that he had steered for eight years through scandal and indifference.

+His dramatic decision paved the way for the conclave that elected Pope Francis as his successor.
+The two popes then lived side-by-side in the Vatican gardens, an unprecedented arrangement that set the stage for future “popes emeritus” to do the same.

-Pope Francis will celebrate his funeral Mass in St Peter's Square on Thursday, an unprecedented event in which a current pope will celebrate the funeral of a former one.
+And now Francis will celebrate Benedict's funeral Mass on Thursday, the first time in the modern age that a current pope will eulogize a retired one.

 Also Read | Sri Lanka Stares at Food Shortage, President Ranil Wickremesinghe Asks for Help.

-A statement from Vatican spokesman Matteo Bruni on Saturday morning said that: “With sorrow I inform you that Pope Emeritus Benedict XVI died today at 9:34 in the Mater Ecclesia Monastery in the Vatican.
-Further information will be released as soon as possible.”
+A statement from Vatican spokesman Matteo Bruni on Saturday morning said that: “With sorrow I inform you that Pope Emeritus Benedict XVI died today at 9.34 in the Mater Ecclesia Monastery in the Vatican.”

+Tributes poured in from political and religious leaders around the world.
+Francis himself praised Benedict's “kindness” and thanked him for “his testimony of faith and prayer, especially in these final years of retired life.”

+Speaking during a New Year's Eve vigil, Francis said only God knew “of his sacrifices offered for the good of the church.”

-The Vatican said Benedict's remains would be on public display in St Peter's Basilica starting Monday for the faithful to pay their final respects.
-Benedict's request was that his funeral would be celebrated solemnly but with “simplicity”, Bruni told reporters.
+Benedict's body will be on public display in St. Peter's Basilica starting on Monday for the faithful to pay their final respects.

-He added that Benedict, whose health had deteriorated over Christmas, had received the sacrament of the anointing of the sick on Wednesday, after his daily Mass, in the presence of his his longtime secretary and the consecrated women who tend to his household.
+In keeping with Benedict's request for a simple funeral and also to underscore he is no longer pope, the Vatican only invited official delegations from Germany and Italy to attend, while other leaders can participate in their private capacity, according to a diplomatic note obtained Saturday by The Associated Press.

 Being elected pope, he once said, felt like a “guillotine” had come down on him.